jordynmindorff/telemetry-system/README.md

 ## Overview

-the telem_receive and telem_send folders contain arduino firmware code I wrote.
+The telem_receive and telem_send folders contain arduino firmware code I wrote.
 The send side interacts with an SHT45 Temp/Humidity sensor and a DFRobot TEL0157 GPS board over I2C.
 I implemenetd the code for reading/writing the registers for the SHT45 myself, whereas I used a library for the GPS board (mainly due to a lack of good documentation).

 On both the send and receive sides, nRF24L01 RF transceivers are used for communications over the air.
 See [comms-structure.md](comms-structure.md) for details.